My Treat

 • Start Chat - a host opening a short vetting conversation with you to decide.
 Opens a vetting chat window.

-• Connection - a confirmed plan you can manage (details, contact reveal, cancel, review).
+• Connection - a confirmed plan you can manage (details, contact reveal, cancel).
 You're set to actually meet.

 What's the difference between The Scene and Spotlight?